 Around this time for the last couple of years, I’ve posted about this house.
 Is it the most haunted in Loudoun County?
 I can’t say.
 But I can say that it’s still standing, though for how long is anyone’s guess.

 And in 2021:

 There’s something sort of sad and beautiful about watching this house crumble.
 Sad, because it’s very old and doubtless full of stories, even if it isn’t full of ghosts.
 And as it deteriorates, a little more every day, it takes those stories with it.
 Beautiful, because nature has a way of reclaiming land and forging on, regardless of what humans do.

 I don’t know what this house will look like next year.
 But I’ll be there, regardless, to find out.

 P.S.
-As I did last year, I’ll add this disclaimer: This house is on private property, and there are no trespassing signs posted, so please don’t go poking around where you’re not welcome.
+As I did last year and the year before, I’ll add this disclaimer: This house is on private property, and there are no trespassing signs posted, so please don’t go poking around where you’re not welcome.
 It’s easy enough to take a picture from the road.